seniorcreative/cmd-line-canvas/README.md

 * Fill color can only have one alphanumeric character
 * Everything can overlap
 * A line or rectangle drawn again with the same co-ordinates will replace the previous

+## Finally, some ideas for expansion

+* Add clear canvas command
+* Ability to delete lines, rectangles
+* Ability to transform the canvas - scale, flip, rotate etc
+* Add actual colors
+* Ability to save / export a drawing